skip to content

 00:46:47 - Dev Agrawal

-Yeah, I think, yeah.
-Every time there's like one or two small, small improvements that kind of like for example, the biggest Thing here would be optimistic.
-Updates like, I don't think you would get that in redwood out of the box.
-But a lot of the other similarities.
-But a lot of the other things.
-Yeah, it kind of follows that same principle where you want to be able to co locate your data dependency as close as possible to your component.
-And some form of like some query language is usually very, very helpful.
-So that's what GraphQL kind of brought that it was a query language that you can compose and like interpret and do smart things with.
-Tanstack zero and a lot of like other.
-These sync engines today are building their own query language so that they can do fancy things.
-And Power sync is just SQL.
-Like it's a SQLite database.
-No need to kind of like reinvent, reinvent the database and the query layer.
+Yeah, I think every time there's one or two small improvements.
+For example, the biggest thing here would be optimistic updates.
+I don't think you would get that in Redwood out of the box.
+But a lot of the other things kind of follow that same principle, where you want to be able to co-locate your data dependency as close as possible to your component.
+And some form of query language is usually very, very helpful.
+So that's what GraphQL kind of brought, that it was a query language that you can compose and interpret and do smart things with.
+TanStack Zero and a lot of these sync engines today are building their own query language so that they can do fancy things, and PowerSync is just SQL.
+It's a SQLite database.
+No need to reinvent the database and the query layer.
 SQLite is pretty powerful.

 00:47:54 - Anthony Campolo

-Orms too.
+ORMs too.

 00:47:56 - Dev Agrawal